frederic-perez/AmE-dictionary/data/dictionary.md

 __fallow__ _adj_ :two: marked by inactivity; plowed unseeded land: _They let the land go fallow for a season._
 __false flag operation__ _n_ An act committed with the intent of disguising the actual source of responsibility and pinning blame on another party.
 __false friend__
+__falsehood__ _n_ :es: falsedad _AI chatbots often present falsehoods as facts and have inconsistent logic, and that can be hard to spot._
 __falsetto__
 __falsify__ _v_ Tamper, with the purpose of deception. _Syn_ fudge, fake, misrepresent, wangle, manipulate, cook _The researcher was tempted to falsify his data in order to secure funding for his study._
 __falter__ _v_